LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 ..
 Note:: More information on the available options is available by **hovering**
           over the widgets with the mouse cursor.

-In below Figure :numref:`JINRAC-EDGE2D-example` an example using a combination of advanced settings is being demonstrated.
+In Figure :numref:`JINRAC-EDGE2D-example` an example using a combination of advanced settings is being shown.

 .. _JINRAC-EDGE2D-example: